kosik/dogej/docs/sira-ccc-implementation-plan.md

 <br/>

-See the code of the Library itself here: [link](https://github.com/kosik/dogej/)
+The major part of the Library itself is already done.
+See the code here: [link](https://github.com/kosik/dogej/)

 The initial back-office API and message-response structure is below: